 Finally, it’s time on our one day in Cardiff itinerary to visit Cardiff Bay!
 We can get there fairly easily from Bute Park near the National Museum.
 The Cardiff Boat goes directly from the park to Cardiff Bay.
 The last boat of the day officially leaves at 4:30 PM.
 However, sometimes in the summer there are later boats.

 On the day I visited Cardiff Bay, they had an extra boat leaving at 5PM.
 This just allowed me to spend more time hiding from the giant dragon at the National Museum!
-Make sure to have four pounds ready to pay for your ticket and away we go!
+Make sure to have exact change ready to pay for your ticket and away we go!

 In just a few short minutes, you’ll be admiring the “Cardiff Eye”, which is that Ferris wheel you see in the distance on Cardiff Bay.
 I thought I was being ironic by calling it the Cardiff Eye in comparison with the much larger London Eye.
 But apparently…that is actually what people call this Ferris Wheel.
 The lesson here is to never try to out-ironic the British.
 They invented irony!